ml-archive/blog/source/_posts/2018-01-02-Getting-started-with-Vapor-3.md

 You could choose to do something similar to the code snippet for creating an instance, since Vapor will update the instance if the payload contains an `id` field.
 For this example, we've chosen to make it more explicit what is going on in the update process.
 In the above code, we're fetching the post that was specified in the request, we're decoding the post model that was giving in the body of the request and last we're updating the currently saved post.
 Note how we're using `flatMap` since we're creating a nested future inside of our closure.

 #### Deleting an instance

-To delete an existing post (e.g. by requesting `PATCH /posts/:id`), we're going to do it like this:
+To delete an existing post (e.g. by requesting `DELETE /posts/:id`), we're going to do it like this:

 ``` Swift
 func delete(req: Request) throws -> Future<HTTPResponse> {